To request image use rights please contact savingslavehouses (at) gmail.com

 Collecting and telling the stories of enslaved people in America requires specialized skills, interdisciplinary research, innovative thinking, and collaboration.
 The Slave House Exploration and Evidence Tracing (SHEET) Field School is a pioneering intergenerational and transdisciplinary experience for independent family researchers, students, academic scholar-practitioners, and the public.
 Hosted by Saving Slave Houses (SSH) this hybrid field school and public workshop at Pharsalia Plantation in Nelson County, Virginia explores the intersections between the built environment, history, humanities, community, and storytelling.
 It is designed to teach its participants how to use the data they collect (e.g., fieldwork, archival research, and genealogy) as effective storytelling tools that can reach a wide, diverse audience.
 Through intensive examination of the built environment participants will gain necessary skills to recognize and interpret the landscape of slavery from the perspective of enslaved people.

-For detailed instructions on how to apply and frequently asked questions please see the Application Guidelines.
+For detailed instructions on how to apply and frequently asked questions please see the Application Guidelines (coming soon).

 Questions?
 Please submit all questions using the SHEET Inquiry Form.